2019 CST December Graduation

-Students must RSVP for the CST Spring Ceremony.
-The RSVP deadline is March 21st.
+Students must RSVP for the CST December Ceremony.
+The RSVP deadline is November 15th.
 Students must have RSVP to have a seat as graduation, as well as have tickets for their guests.
 Late RSVPs may result in limited ticket availability.

 You can only RSVP to graduation with your Temple email address.
 If you are logged into another account, you will not be able to RSVP.